bitemyapp/esqueleto/README.md

 than late.
 This functions are also vulnerable to sql injection attacks so their use must be limited and with care, more on this later.

-The most common use of this functions is for calling RDBMS specific or custom functions, for that end we use `unsafeSqlFunction`.
+The most common use of these functions is for calling RDBMS specific or custom functions, for that end we use `unsafeSqlFunction`.
 For example, if we wish to consult the postgres `now` function we could so as follow: